We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 ARLD treatment has two goals.
 The first is to help you stop drinking.
 This can prevent further liver damage and encourage healing.
 The second is to improve your liver health.

 - Multivitamins: B-complex vitamins are usually low in people who drink heavily.
 This deficiency can cause anemia or malnutrition.

-- liver transplant: this may be necessary if your liver is too scarred by cirrhosis to function properly.
+- Liver transplant: A transplant may be necessary if your liver is too scarred by cirrhosis to function properly.

 It’s important to note that taking vitamin A and alcohol together can be deadly.
 Only people who have stopped drinking can take these supplements.
 Supplements will not cure liver disease, but they can prevent complications like malnutrition.